While implementing [Feature #18774] It appeared to me that adding this timeout was quite obvious.

 But more generally, any action that may block forever (or for very long) should offer a timeout even if it's only used to be able to log that something is not supposed to happen an then retry.

-Updated by byroot (Jean Boussier) about 2 months ago
+Updated by byroot (Jean Boussier) 6 months ago

 - Status changed from Open to Closed